cloudership/infra_management/README.md

 ---

-## Build Docker container
+## ~~Build Docker container~~

-The CI pipeline builds a Docker container and uses that to run commands.
-Here is how to test the build manually:
+~~The CI pipeline builds a Docker container and uses that to run commands.
+Here is how to test the build manually:~~

 ```shell
 docker buildx build -t infra_management:local .
 ```

-## CI/CD credentials
+### ~~CI/CD credentials~~

+NOTE: Infrastructure CI/CD is disabled for now so development can be concentrated on Kubernetes CI/CD and getting the platform usable; it is something to be addressed in the future.

-User AWS keys are not permanently stored in GitHub Actions secrets.
+~~User AWS keys are not permanently stored in GitHub Actions secrets.
 Instead, session credentials are generated from a role (using aws sts assume-role) and uploaded to GitHub secrets.
-These have a maximum duration after which they expire.
+These have a maximum duration after which they expire.~~

-First download the GitHub CLI, then ensure it is configured correctly.
-The GitHub token used must have permissions to create repository secrets in this repository.
+~~First download the GitHub CLI, then ensure it is configured correctly.
+The GitHub token used must have permissions to create repository secrets in this repository.~~

-Run this to upload creds:
+~~Run this to upload creds:~~
 ```
 AWS_PROFILE=current-user-credentials bin/add-session-to-github-actions RoleToAssumeForGitHubActionsName
 ```

-(The role has to be created before-hand.
-A superuser role CAN be used but is not recommended for production systems.)
+~~(The role has to be created before-hand.
+A superuser role CAN be used but is not recommended for production systems.)~~

-To configure the duration in seconds, set the DURATION_SECONDS env var in the current shell or in the .env file (see .env.example for an example).
+~~To configure the duration in seconds, set the DURATION_SECONDS env var in the current shell or in the .env file (see .env.example for an example).~~